JKWilkerson/wordy/README.md

 # wordy
-A word reference project in Python
+A word reference project in Python.

+## Create a proper readme file.
+- double check how to do this